Magnetic noise in macroscopic quantum spatial superposition induced by inverted harmonic oscillator potential: Conclusion

 Our analysis shows that dephasing arises both directly from fluctuations in the magnetic field (gradient and curvature) and indirectly through noise-induced variations in the velocity and trajectories of the interferometer arms.
 We find that the dominant contribution comes from the IHP stages.
 We consider white noise statistics, i.e. noise with flat power spectral density (PSD), for both the HP and IHP stages.
 For the dephasing rate in the harmonic potential stage, we use the results obtained in Ref.\cite{HP_Noise}.
 We find that to preserve at least \(10\%\) coherence over the full protocol (0.3 s), the magnetic-field curvature noise amplitude (defined as $\sqrt{\text{PSD}}$) must satisfy \(A_\text{IHP} \lesssim 1.7\times 10^{-8}~\mathrm{T\,m^{-2}\,Hz^{-1/2}}\), and the gradient noise amplitude must satisfy \(A_\text{HP} \lesssim 10^{-3}~\mathrm{T\,m^{-1}\,Hz^{-1/2}}\).
 These bounds correspond to an upper limit on the dephasing rate of \(\Gamma \leq 7.4~\mathrm{Hz}\).
 The noise-to-signal ratio permitted in the magnetic field gradient and curvature are $10^{-6}$ and $10^{-13}$, respectively.
 This highlights the stringent magnetic field stability demanded during the IHP stage.
 Further, we note that within the IHP stage, the trajectory fluctuations contribute the most to the dephasing rate, followed by the velocity fluctuations, and the direct effect of the magnetic field curvature fluctuations is relatively low.

-We also discussed the Humpty–Dumpty problem (Appendix~\ref{Appendix D}), where fluctuations in the magnetic field can prevent perfect closure of the interferometer trajectories.
+We also discussed the Humpty–Dumpty problem, where fluctuations in the magnetic field can prevent perfect closure of the interferometer trajectories.
 A key advantage of the IHP stage is that the wavefunction broadens exponentially with time, unlike free evolution, where broadening is linear.
 Over the 0.3 s protocol, the IHP broadens the wavepacket by nearly two orders of magnitude more than free evolution, yielding a final wavepacket width of order \(10^{-7}\,\mathrm{m}\).
 Provided trajectory fluctuations remain below this scale and the interferometer closes at near-zero relative velocity, the resulting contrast remains close to unity.
 Thus, position fluctuation-induced loss of contrast is negligible under these conditions.

 Additionally, we find that the bounds obtained on the noise parameters are stricter if we constrain the dephasing rate, as we have done in this paper, as compared to the bounds obtained by constraining the contrast, as was done in Ref.\cite{PhysRevA.111.052207}.
-A similar trend that trajectory fluctuations can contribute non-negligibly to the dephasing rate but can still be low enough for the contrast to remain high was also found in Ref.\cite{HP_Noise}, where the analysis was done for a one-loop interferometer with only a harmonic potential.
+A similar trend was found in Ref.\cite {HP_Noise}: trajectory fluctuations can contribute non-negligibly to the dephasing rate but remain low enough for the contrast to remain high.
+In future, we will also do the noise analysis for the two-dimensional interferometer, and include the switching profile from going from one magnetic profile to another.

 Overall, these findings provide quantitative constraints to guide experimental design for quantum-gravity–motivated entanglement tests and related macroscopic quantum experiments.
 Future work could explore protocols where interferometer closure is deliberately imperfect, with only partial wavefunction overlap at recombination, as well as tolerance to finite transition times between stages and their impact on interferometric contrast.